worMatty/deathrun_toolkit/README.md

 ## About

-Deathrun Toolkit is a set of plugins for the Deathrun game mode in TF2, TF2 Classic and Open Fortress.
+Deathrun Toolkit is a set of plugins which run and support the Deathrun game mode in TF2, TF2 Classic and Open Fortress.
 The main plugin `dtk.smx` runs the game mode.
 The other plugins are optional extras which mitigate exploits and improve quality of life in older or flawed maps.

 ## Installation